brandonpittman/site/src/pages/colophon.md

 questions](mailto:hey@brandonpittman.com).
 The source code for this site is [publicly available on GitHub](https://github.com/brandonpittman/site).

-The site is built with [Astro](https://astro.build).
+This site is built with [Astro](https://astro.build).
-I use MDX on most pages to easily write up content, but I really want to replace the MDX pages with standard TSX.
 All the styling is written using [CUBE CSS][cube].
+The one place with JavaScript is the email address copy button on the homepage.
+That's an Astro island built with Preact.
 The site is hosted on Cloudflare Pages.
-I wrote all the code with Neovim
+I wrote all the code with Neovim.

 [cube]: https://cube.fyi/